 Menkeshkesh.
 The Tigrinya word for biret mitad.

 Mes.
-The Tigrinya word for t’ej.
+The Tigrinya word for t’ej, or honey wine.

 Mesob.
 A large colorful woven basket with a tall pointed lid and hole in the center.
 People sit around a mesob at mealtime with the food on a gebeta in the center.